vuiseng9/mlperf-t5.1-rundown/README.md

 ----
 <img src="assets/gpu-to-gpu-llama31-8b-pretraining.png" width="600" style="height:auto;">

+* ** is [our local estimate](./assets/b200_fp8_estimate.png) based using the packaged FP8 recipe.
+Optimistic as we only account train and eval loop, ignoring misc. which can be up to additional 5% based on logs of other submissions.
+* MI355X vs (G)B200 fp8 comparison is difficult given config differences (batch size, attn impl, ...) and HW feature and MAC capacity.
+* While, on paper specs, MI355X edges B200, the relative of FP8 makes sense *but but but*, AMD uses batch size 32 vs 16 on Nvidia side, it means AMD is running half of gradient updates while Nvidia has smaller load per forward/backward pass.
+It is not clear which has the advantage here, as software implementation/optimization could differ a great deal too (known: BF16 vs FP8 attn).

 | time-to-train (mins) | GPU            | Organization      | Public ID |
 |----------------------|----------------|-------------------|-----------|
 | 122.929              | MI350X (fp8)   | AMD               | 5.1-0017  |